maciejpedzich/maciejpedzi.ch/src/content/blog/implementing-third-party-authentication-for-racemash.md

 It consists of the following elements that are placed outside the exported `useAuth`:

-- `user` ref for storing the currently logged in user.
+- `user` ref for storing the currently logged-in user.
 If not logged in, the value is set to `null`
 - `loadingUserFinished` ref for indicating whether the `loadUser` function, which we'll get to in a minute, has already been executed or not.
 It's set to `false` by default
 - `isLoggedIn` computed property that essentially uses double negation on the `user` ref's value to convert it to a boolean